akebu6/EcoRead/README.md

 ---
 The team developed both personal and professional growth:
 1. **Technical Skills:** We developed and enhanced our expertise and obtained new skills ranging from ML/AI and
-2. **Research Skills:** The team had to researchba lot on the topic as well as learn new Python libraries that were used for this project.
+2. **Research Skills:** The team had to research a lot on the topic as well as learn new Python libraries that were used for this project.

 ## Challenges we ran into 😦
 ---